apostrophecms/starter-kit-astro-apollo/README.md

 - Automatic backups
 - Security updates

 In the future, we will be providing a path to create your own account and create a new hosted project.
-In the meantime, you can contact [Apostrophe Sales](https://apostrophecms.com/contact-us) to get your project set-up.
+In the meantime, you can [contact us](https://apostrophecms.com/contact-us) to get your project set-up.

 ## Using 3rd-party hosting